bi-labor/es-mssql/docs/exercise3.md

    - Drag the _SQL Task_ from the toolbox.
    - Double click to open the details.
+   - Specify the connection settings:
+     - Use `ADO.NET` connection type.
-   - Specify the connection to the database.
-Use `ADO NET` connection type, and add a new connection using the dropdown.
-Use the same connection details as before.
+     - Add a new connection using the dropdown.
+This will open a new dialog, where you need to click on the _New_ button again to add a new connection.
+Use the same connection settings (address and authentication) as before.
+When you configured the connection properties, make sure to press the _Test_ button to verify the settings.
    - Specify a `truncate table <tablename>` [sql statement](https://docs.microsoft.com/en-us/sql/t-sql/statements/truncate-table-transact-sql?view=sql-server-2017) to prune the table contents.

    ![SQL statement task settings](images/exercise/is-create-sql-connection.png)